AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/monitor-and-improve.md

 # Monitoring for issues and improving performance {#monitoring-improving-migration}

 This is the last part of the journey so you will learn to how to monitor for issues and improve performance once the migration is complete.
+You should ensure the clean-up of temporary files, review best practices for continuous development and manage logs.

 ## The Story So Far {#story-so-far}